-- Raise the mower body (instead of lifting the front of deck) and clip the counterweight springs to the receptacle on front of body.
+- 6. Slide the deck the rest of the way on the deck arms. - Install the hitch pin through the hole on the end of each support arm to lock the deck in place (refer to Deck Counterweight Spring Installation photo).
+Two (2) hitch pins are included in the Owner's Packet of materials. - Raise the mower body (instead of lifting the front of deck) and clip the counterweight springs to the receptacle on front of body.
 Lower the body to tension the springs.
-(Refer to Deck Counterweight Spring Installation photo.) - With the counterweight springs connected, the weight on the deck caster wheels should be 190 to 230 lb (86 to 104 kg); this adjustment is preset at the factory.
+(Refer to Deck Counterweight Spring Installation photo.)

+9. With the counterweight springs connected, the weight on the deck caster wheels should be 15 to 25 lb (6.8 to 11.3 kg); this adjustment is preset at the factory.
+If required, the spring tension can be adjusted by tightening or loosening the elastic stop nuts located underneath the lower spring hook, or contact your local dealer if additional help is required.
+Refer to Deck Counterweight Spring Installation photo.